 Welcome to my world.
 It’s a good place to be. 😉

-So whether or not it’s fall, aka the time for all things pumpkin, whip up a batch of these delicious snack bars and enjoy!
+So whether or not it's fall, aka the time for all things pumpkin, whip up a batch of these delicious snack bars soon and snack happy.

 - 2 teaspoons baking powder